 H.C.
 Wainwright Maintains a Buy Rating on Arbutus Biopharma (ABUS)

-Arbutus Biopharma has an analyst consensus of Strong Buy, with a price target consensus of $7.67.
+Arbutus Biopharma has an analyst consensus of Moderate Buy, with a price target consensus of $6.40, which is a 79.3% upside from current levels.
+In a report released today, Chardan Capital also reiterated a Buy rating on the stock with a $5.00 price target.

 See today’s analyst top recommended stocks >>